crate/services-docs/docs/tutorials/edge/managed-kubernetes.rst

 Finally, return to the CrateDB Cloud Console and click on *Deploy cluster* in the custom region you have created.
 Follow the :ref:`steps described above
 <edge-config>` to configure your CrateDB Cloud cluster.
 At the end of the
-process, you should have a working CrateDB Edge install on AWS EKS managed Kubernetes.
+process, you should have a working CrateDB Cloud on Kubernetes install on AWS EKS managed Kubernetes.